 The Cobberdog is keen to learn and easy to train, and they have innate intuition about the physical and emotional state of the people they are around.

 All together, these traits make these dogs perfect for pets and for companions for people with special needs - therapy dogs, assistance dogs, guide dogs, and alert dogs.

 Cobberdogs are bred in four categories of size, which means potential owners can select a pet size that best suits their lifestyle and space.

-Measurement is taken on a level surface with the dog standing, straight from the ground next to the paw to top of shoulder blades/wither.
+Measurement of height is taken on a level surface with the dog standing; measuring straight from the ground next to the paw to top of the shoulder blades/wither.

 PLEASE NOTE: Ridgy Didge Cobberdogs does not breed Standard Cobberdogs.